imranzaheer612/theundersurfers/content/posts/mongoose-data-modelling/index.md

 date: 2022-09-22T12:54:31+05:00
 draft: false

-description: "Mongoose advance data modelling techniques.
-Apply these techniques to increase the querying speed and efficiency of you database."
+description: "Normalize or De-normalize your data according to the need.
+Learn mongoose advance data modelling techniques that will increase your database efficiency and performance."

 resources:
   - name: "featured-image"